-Ronald L. Rencher is a shareholder in Parsons Behle & Latimer’s Environmental, Energy and Natural Resources practice group.
-Mr. Rencher spent a number of years in industry developing electric power projects, and he advises electric utilities in all facets of operations, including fuel acquisition agreements (such as a billion dollar life-of-the-mine coal supply agreement for a mine-mouth plant), fuel transportation agreements (rail, truck and barge), “all requirements contracts” for electric cooperatives, power purchase contracts, bulk power agreements, and equipment purchase contracts.
-He also represents utilities in “stray voltage” and other litigation, and he has assisted electric utility cooperatives with financial restructurings both in and out of bankruptcy court.
+Mr. Rencher was a shareholder in Parsons Behle & Latimer’s Environmental, Energy and Natural Resources practice group.
+Mr. Rencher spent a number of years in industry-developing electric power projects.
+He advised electric utilities in all facets of operations, including fuel acquisition agreements, such as a billion-dollar, life-of-the-mine coal supply agreement for a mine-mouth plant; fuel transportation agreements (rail, truck and barge); “all requirements contracts” for electric cooperatives; power purchase contracts; bulk power agreements and equipment purchase contracts.
+He also represented utilities in “stray voltage” and other litigation and assisted electric utility cooperatives with financial restructurings both in and out of bankruptcy court.

-As restrictions are increasingly placed on the use of coal, Mr. Rencher also advises utilities on converting coal-fired facilities to natural gas, including documentation of such conversions.
-He handles permitting and regulatory issues, including EPA investigations, with respect to clean air, water, solid and hazardous waste, and has represented clients before the Federal Energy Regulatory Commission and the public utility commissions of several western states.
+As restrictions were increasingly placed on the use of coal, Mr. Rencher also advised utilities on converting coal-fired facilities to natural gas, including documentation of such conversions.
+He handled permitting and regulatory issues, including EPA investigations with respect to clean air, water, solid and hazardous waste and represented clients before the Federal Energy Regulatory Commission and the public utility commissions of several Western states.

-Mr. Rencher also represents non-utility business and corporate clients before the Utah legislature and has been actively involved in drafting proposed legislation for a variety of clients.
-A former United States Attorney for the District of Utah, Mr. Rencher has represented clients in white collar criminal antitrust and grand jury investigations, as well as in civil litigation before all courts.
+Mr. Rencher also represented non-utility business and corporate clients before the Utah legislature and was actively involved in drafting proposed legislation for a variety of clients.
+A former United States Attorney for the District of Utah, Mr. Rencher represented clients in white collar criminal antitrust and grand jury investigations as well as in civil litigation before all courts.

 University of Utah, College of Law (J.D., 1968)